In-game purchases

 Getting a list of purchased items

-To find out what purchases the player has already made, use the method:
+• find out which purchases the player has already made;

 The method returns Promise<Purchase[]>.

-Purchase[]: Array, the list of purchases made by the player.
-The list has the following property:
+Purchase[]: array — the list of purchases made by the player.
+Every Purchase contains the following properties:

 Example